xhalo32/OpenSCAD/README.md

 # OpenSCAD
-some openscad stuff i made
+Some openscad stuff I made.
+Feel free to experiment with them.

+Made by Niklas Halonen.